-But here’s a basic overview of the two main types of during-the-run nutrition products that we carry so you’re not going in blind.
+But here’s a basic overview of the two main types of during-the-run nutrition products and snacks that we carry so you’re not going in blind.

 Energy gel can be tricky – for a lot of people, it’s a ‘I guess I can tolerate it’ kind of thing.
 It’s very rare that we hear people saying ‘OMG I LOVE GELS THEY’RE SO YUMMY!’
 Luckily, over the past few years companies like GU, Clif, and Honey Stinger have come out with some interesting flavors to keep it fresh.